Busselton - East

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency is 48 trips daily across all routes, equating to roughly 5 weekly trips per stop.
+Across all routes, service frequency averages 48 trips per day, equating to roughly 5 weekly trips per individual stop.

 Frequently Asked Questions - Transport